elevate0123/CSE/Sociology/Paper 1/02 Sociology as Science.md

 Early Social scientists - True knowledge can be gained through sensory perception.
 Socio is also empirical in approach

-Comte - Social Physics
+#Comte - Social Physics
-Herbert Spencer - Organismic Analogy ~ Darwinism Evolutionary Biology
+Herbert #Spencer - Organismic Analogy ~ Darwinism Evolutionary Biology
-#ED ED - Social facts = natural facts
+#ED  - Social facts = natural facts
 Social statics, Social dynamics, Mechanical equilibrium

 Socio has inter-subjective reality, disciplines basic concepts have a universal meaning eg family, religion

-#ED - Meaning of Social facts remains the same as natural facts.
+#ED Meaning of Social facts remains the same as natural facts.
 Indirect experimentation to prove empirical validity of socio theories
-Weber - Objectivity is possible through methods like Verstehen and Ideal types
+#Weber - Objectivity is possible through methods like Verstehen and Ideal types

 #### Limitations SaS
 1. Difficulty of being empirical, inductive and universal in applications
 2. Controlled & Repeated experimentation isn't possible in Sociology
 3. Difficulty in testing the results
 4. Human interactions cannot be quantified so Socio cannot be objective
-5. Weber - Social Actions must be understood in terms of meanings that man attaches to them, So there can be no objective science of society
+5. #Weber - Social Actions must be understood in terms of meanings that man attaches to them, So there can be no objective science of society
-6. Carl Jung - Subjective things like pain, beauty, happiness cannot be measured by Sci methods, so methodology  should be discipline specific
+6. Carl #Jung - Subjective things like pain, beauty, happiness cannot be measured by Sci methods, so methodology  should be discipline specific